Table of Contents

 CrowdStrike prides itself on being a leader in incident response and brings control, stability, and organization to what can become a chaotic event.
 CrowdStrike works closely with organizations to develop IR plans tailored to their team’s structure and capabilities.

 Through this guidance, we help companies improve their incident response operations by standardizing and streamlining the process.
 We’ll also analyze an organization’s existing plans and capabilities, then work with their team to develop standard operating procedure “playbooks” to guide your activities during incident response.
+Lastly, our services team can help battle-test your playbooks with exercises like penetration testing, red team blue team exercises, and adversary emulation scenarios.

 Learn how CrowdStrike can help you respond to incidents faster and more effectively: